 - To check if it is ready, feel the top.
 You want it to be quite firm but springy.
 I like to use a thermometer to gauge the inside temperature.
 I stick it in the middle (not going down to the base), leave it there for 30 seconds and it should read about 80-90°C (175-195°F).

 - Once out of the oven, leave the brownies in the tin for 5 minutes to firm up, then take them out of the tin (see notes below for some tips on this).
 Leave to cool on a wire cooling rack.

 - I use the vacuum packed cooked beetroots for this recipe just because it is easier and I usually have some in my fridge.
 Feel free to cook up some beetroot yourself if you prefer.
 Just boil in a pan of water until really soft when tested with a fork.
 Then whizz to a smooth puree in the food processor before adding the other wet ingredients.

 - You can make these nut-free by substituting the almond flour for more plain gluten-free flour.

 - Do not try to melt the chocolate and coconut oil in one 1 minute microwave session.
 It may seem unnecessary and pointless stirring the chocolate after 30 seconds when it has only melted a tiny bit, but this prevents the chocolate from seizing and going all bitty.

 - Line the tin with more parchment paper than you need so that you have some hanging over the edges.
 You can use these as handles for lifting the cooked brownie out of the tin.

 Did you make this recipe?
 Please leave a ⭐ star rating ⭐ on the recipe card!

-If you like this vegan and gluten-free chocolate beetroot brownie recipe, you may like these other delicious vegan and gluten-free recipes too:
+If you like this gluten-free and vegan beetroot brownie recipe, you may like these other delicious vegan and gluten-free baking recipes too: